bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 ## Load the Longbase Data

-Unfortunately the `longbase` data is available only in EViews format, which cannot be read automatically by open source software (at least to my knowledge).
-For convenience here we have included the version of `longbase` from 23-07-2020 in a csv format and a function that loads that data.
+Unfortunately the `longbase` data is available only in EViews format, which cannot be read automatically by open source software (at least to our knowledge).
+For convenience, here we have included the version of `longbase` from 23-07-2020 in a csv format and a function that loads that data.
 The function is defined in file [`load_longbase.jl`](load_longbase.jl).
 Note that this is not a module, so we load it by calling `include()`, not `using`.

 ```@repl frbus
 include("load_longbase.jl")